 Laboshare contracts are available starting from as little as one month, with the option to begin with just one person.
 We recommend an approach of starting small during the PoC (Proof of Concept) phase, confirming results, and then scaling up the team.
 When scaling up, it is also possible to quickly expand the team by drawing from the talent pool in Bangkok.

 At Unimon, we standardly implement development within VPN environments, application of device management policies, and execution of NDAs.
-For projects with high security requirements, such as those in the financial or medical sectors, we can also provide a dedicated security-enhanced plan.
+For projects with high security requirements, such as those in the financial or medical sectors, we can also provide a dedicated security enhancement plan.
 As we handle each case individually based on specific requirements, please feel free to consult us when making an inquiry.

 Yusuke Ishihara